 Medical radiation technologists (MRT) are a highly-skilled group of individuals who have specialized training in numerous diagnostic imaging modalities.
 The modalities include Radiography (which includes X-ray, Computed Tomography (CT), Mammography, and Bone Mineral Density), Nuclear Medicine, and Magnetic Resonance Imaging (MRI).
 The MRT must also use interpersonal and patient-centered care skills to ensure a complete understanding of the procedure and the next step on the continuum of care.
 MRTs are also present to assist radiologists during interventional procedures.

 Radiologists are physicians who are specialized in interpreting images.
 They have undergone extensive, specialized training in understanding medical images.
-They use Radiography, Computed Tomography (CT) scans, Nuclear Medicine (radioactive substance injection), Ultrasounds and Magnetic Reasonance Imaging (MRI) to examine patients and diagnose diseases.
+They use Radiography, Computed Tomography (CT) scans, Nuclear Medicine (radioactive substance injection), Ultrasounds and Magnetic Resonance Imaging (MRI) to examine patients and diagnose diseases.

 Radiologists connect medical image findings with other exams, prescribe and administer treatment, while recommending further testing and liaising with the referring physician.
 Radiologists also use radiation minimally-invasive, image-guided surgery to treat diseases.